Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Introduction

 This paper is organized as follows.
 In Section \ref{yubei}, we introduce some basic notions and notations for Lie superalgebras of Cartan type.
-Especially, we show that the graded Cartan type Lie superalgebras admit semi-infinite characters in \S\ref{semi-inf}.
-In Section \ref{cat o}, we introduce the category $\comi$, and investigate some natural representations and the property of their weights in \S\ref{nat rep sec}.
+Most notably, we show in \S\ref{semi-inf} that the $\zz$-graded Cartan type Lie superalgebras admit semi-infinite characters.
+In Section \ref{sec: bor-para}, we make a precisely construction of adjacent Borel subalgebras, and then show the surprising result that any parabolic subalgebra containing $\ggg_0$ is either the maximal one or the minimal one.
+Then the BGG category arising from any parabolic subalgebra is essentially the subcategory of the one arising from the minimal.
+In Section \ref{cat o}, we introduce the category $\comi$, investigate some natural representations and list some properties of their weights.
 These arguments are very important to the study of blocks.
-In Section \ref{proj and block}, we investigate the projective modules in $\comi$.
-We prove that all simple objects in $\comi$ have projective covers admitting flags of standard modules (Theorem \ref{projective thm}).
-In Sectoin \ref{block sec}, we investigate the blocks in $\comi$, and finally give a description of blocks of $\comi$ (Theorems \ref{block thm WS} and \ref{block thm H odd} and \ref{block thm H even}).
+In Section \ref{proj and block}, we consider the projective modules in $\comi$.
+In particular, we establish that all simple objects in $\comi$ have projective covers, and every indecomposable projective module admits a flag of standard modules (Theorem \ref{projective thm}).
 In Section \ref{degen}, we obtain a degenerate BGG reciprocity (Theorem \ref{deg bggthm}).
-In Section \ref{Costandard M}, we investigate the indecomposable tilting modules and Soergel's reciprocity via Kac module's realization of co-standard modules in the category $\comis$.
-In \ref{char form section}, we apply the degenerate BGG reciprocity and Sogerel's reciprocity to give character formulas of the indecomposable tilting modules and the indecomposable projective modules (Theorems \ref{char form T} and \ref{char form P}).
-The last two sections are appendixes where we give the detailed computation for semi-infinite characters, and character formula of tilting modules in Appendixes A and B respectively.
+In Section \ref{block sec}, we investigate and describe the blocks in $\comi$, see Theorems \ref{block thm WS}, \ref{block thm H odd} and \ref{block thm H even}.
+In Section \ref{Costandard M}, we obtain a version of Soergel's reciprocity for indecomposable tilting modules via a realization of co-standard modules in terms of Kac modules.
+Then we apply the degenerate BGG reciprocity and Soergel's reciprocity to give character formulas of the indecomposable projective and the indecomposable tilting modules.
+The last two sections are appendixes, where we give a detailed computation for semi-infinite characters (Appendix A) and character formulas of tilting modules (Appendix B).

-In the same spirit, the theory of category $\comi$ of infinite-dimensional Lie algebras of Cartan type can be developed partially, including tilting modules and their character theory (see \cite{DSY18}).
-With respect to the so-called ``maximal parabolic subalgebra," we can define a maximal parabolic BGG category $\mathcal{O}^{\text{max}}$, which we will investigate in some other place, with some interesting but divers theory from the present paper.
+In the same spirit, it is also possible to extend parts of the theory of the category $\comi$ (including tilting modules and their character theory) to infinite-dimensional Lie algebras of Cartan type (see \cite{DSY18}).